© Leigh Prather | Dreamstime.com

 This mean that for every hour later someone went to bed, they gained 2.1 BMI points.

-Are you already following a healthy diet full of fruits, vegetables, and whole foods and exercising regularly, but aren’t seeing the weight loss results you are hoping for?
+Are you already following a healthy diet full of fruits, vegetables, and whole foods and exercising regularly—but not seeing the weight-loss results you are hoping for?
 Take a look at your sleep habits.